Quick Facts About Trucks vs. SUVs

 - Trucks have the advantage over SUVs in towing capacity, hauling capability, and fuel economy.

-If your vehicle must perform multiple functions, including hauling people, cargo, or even towing, you may well be considering SUVs and trucks.
+If your vehicle must perform multiple functions, such as hauling people, cargo, or towing, you may be considering SUVs and trucks.
 Although SUVs provide an edge in hauling people, trucks would seem to do better at carting cargo and towing.
-However, depending on how many people, the size and shape of the cargo, and the weight of the tow load, there is an area of overlap where either an SUV or a truck makes perfectly good sense.
+However, depending on the number of people, the size and shape of the cargo, and the weight of the tow load, there is an area of overlap where either an SUV or a truck makes perfect sense.
 In other words, unless your needs are extreme in one area or another, don’t dismiss trucks or SUVs out of hand.
 Odds are, either the right truck or the right SUV can fulfill your requirements.

-Also, let’s consider whether a truck or SUV is the better vehicle when it comes to transporting the family and camping.
+Also, let’s consider whether a truck or an SUV is the better vehicle for transporting the family and camping.
 Within this scenario, we can cover a wide range of vehicle functions like passenger space, technology, towing, fuel economy, and other variables.
 We’ll drill down into trucks and SUVs to determine what each vehicle class brings to the table.
 The goal, of course, is to help resolve the dilemma of which vehicle works best for you.
-We provide the jump links below to help you skip ahead, if you need to.
+We provide the jump links below to help you skip ahead if needed.

 - What Trucks and SUVs Have in Common